bandagedidiot/bandagedidiot/README.md

 -  I am an IRL of a few characters, If you don't feel comfortable with that then don't interact with me, please.

-- (Suspecting osdd-1b system but ofc we are tapping in to every option possible)

 - Fandoms:: Hazbin/Helluva (I DON'T support vivzie.) , Nevermore, Bungo stray dogs, Glitch productions, My hero academia, Toby fox, Brawl stars, Fundmental paper education, ETC+

 - uhhhh I have too many favourite music artists

-- PS: Honestly I think im the only one who plays PT in our system

 <!---